Turner-Frost/Publishing-A-Game-On-The-Web/README.md

 Now, some practice.
 We'll make a clone of your GitHub Pages site and add your game to it.
 You should be able to make the clone.

+After making the clone:

+1. Move the folder holding the build of your game into your site.
+1. Check to see what has changed with 'git status`.
+The result will look something like this:

+    ```bash
+    On branch master
+    Your branch is up-to-date with 'origin/master'.

+    Untracked files:
+      (use "git add <file>..." to include in what will be committed)

+            prototypes/Lander/

+    nothing added to commit but untracked files present (use "git add" to track)
+    ```
+ 1. Add the new files to Git:

+     ```bash
+     git add <folder holding your game build>
+     ```

+     You will probably see messages like this:

+     ```bash
+     warning: LF will be replaced by CRLF in prototypes/Lander/Build/Build.json.
+     The file will have its original line endings in your working directory.
+     warning: LF will be replaced by CRLF in prototypes/Lander/Build/UnityLoader.js.
+     The file will have its original line endings in your working directory.
+     warning: LF will be replaced by CRLF in prototypes/Lander/TemplateData/UnityProgress.js.
+     The file will have its original line endings in your working directory.
+     ```

 ### Publishing the updated site – and your game

 After making the changes, push them to your GitHub Pages repository, then test.